mahmad2504/mapt/README.md

 ### Run docker image
 sudo docker run -it --rm  -w /hostdir -v ${PWD}:/hostdir mydebian

+On success you should see a bash shell terminal root@a7b6f188bfc7:/hostdir#

 ### Configure repositories

 Update debian/ubuntu rpositories in suites.json file and make sure that it is syntactically correct (u can use any online json parser to verify json data)